 You want to join a Thieves Guild but there isn’t one in your larp?
 Here is a rough outline of a game taught to me at Bicolline’s Grand Battle in 2017.
 I’ve never seen these rules written down, so this is what I can recall of the rules as they were taught and practiced.
-You adapt and formalize these rules for almost any larp (probably not MES/MET) and run a secret thieves guild.Continue reading “Simulated Thievery, a larp mini game”
+You can adapt and formalize these rules for almost any larp to run your own secret thieves guild.Continue reading “Simulated Thievery, a larp mini game”

 Although I haven’t been posting much here, I am still larping and making related art.
 My Instagram has been getting more frequent updates.
 It’s the best place to see Bicolline stuff, larp stuff, and pictures like the one above.